bgamari/ghc-wiki-import/status/gh-c-8.8.1.md

 Cut release branch in November 2018.
-Release in April 2019.
+Release in March 2019.

 ## Libraries Status